What will be your legacy?

 If you care about sharing Maine’s maritime culture, consider including Maine Maritime Museum in your estate plans.

-Planned gifts include real estate, cash, publicly traded stock, and a percentage or specified dollar amount of a life insurance policy or retirement account.
+Planned gifts include significant artifacts, real estate, cash, publicly traded stock, and a percentage or specified dollar amount of a life insurance policy or retirement account.
 Most commonly, an individual will name Maine Maritime Museum in his or her will, bequeathing a set dollar amount or set percent of the estate to benefit the museum. (e.g., I hereby give and bequeath the sum of $25,000 to Maine Maritime Museum; or I order and direct one-half of my estate to be distributed to Maine Maritime Museum.)
 View a sample codicil here.

 Maine Maritime Museum also offers charitable gift annuities (CGAs) and charitable remainder unitrusts (CRUTs), which provide both a gift and income.
 In these cases, the donor transfers assets to the museum in exchange for income payments, and also receives a tax deduction and other potential tax savings.
 The remaining funds transfer to the museum upon the death of the final income beneficiary.
 CGAs require a minimum gift of $10,000; CRUTs require a minimum gift of $100,000.